-Insulation– If you want a warm design you need to get a style with padding.
+Insulation– If you want a warm design, you need to get a style with padding.
 The most common type of insulation is the 3M Thinsulate that comes in either 200g, 400g, or 600g.
 The higher the number, the warmer your feet will be.
 Some brands have their own proprietary insulation that works in much the same way as the 3M Thinsulate.
 Boots can also have other types of lining like shearling or fleece that can add to the warmth.
 Apart from the lining, you should also look for insulation on the footbed that will stop your feet from getting cold if you are standing in one spot for an extended period.
 If you are walking around a lot, you probably won’t want an insulation level of much beyond 200g unless you have unusually cold feet.
-If you are standing around, you will want to look for the higher level of insulation.
+If you are standing around, you will want to look for a higher level of insulation.
 The other thing to think about is whether you will be wearing the boot inside (i.e., you wear it to work or class, and you don’t change out of it), you aren’t going to want a style with a really high level of insulation because your feet will overheat when you are inside.

-Height– For those men who are going to be dealing with deep snow you will want to look at the styles that have the longer shafts.
+Height– For those men who are going to be dealing with deep snow, you will want to look at the styles that have the longer shafts.
 These are great for snow, but not that great for walking or hiking when there isn’t a lot of snow since sometimes the longer shafts will add extra weight, making them less comfortable.

 Traction– Most winter footwear has unique rubber compounds on the outsole, that are designed to work well in cold weather.
 If you are looking for a design that will work well in icy conditions, you need to research the tread grip and find a style that is designed explicitly for icy conditions.
 You could also consider a product like Yaktrax Walk Traction Cleats for Walking on Snow and Ice that you can slip on and off as the need arises.

-LacesSlip-on– If you are putting on and removing your footwear a few times a day you may want to consider a slip-on style.
-They usually don’t look quite as good as the lace up options, but they are so much easier to get on and off.
+LacesSlip-on– If you are putting on and removing your footwear a few times a day, you may want to consider a slip-on style.
+They usually don’t look quite as good as the lace-up options, but they are so much easier to get on and off.
 Laces can also get wet and come untied, which isn’t fun to have to stop and do up in the cold.

 Waterproof- Depending on what you will be wearing the boots for, you are probably going to want to get a waterproof design.
-The problem with waterproof styles is that they retain heat and aren’t as breathable, so if your feet sweat there is nowhere for that sweat to go and your socks can get wet from the sweat and be very uncomfortable.
+The problem with waterproof styles is that they retain heat and aren’t as breathable, so if your feet sweat, there is nowhere for that sweat to go, and your socks can get wet from the sweat and be very uncomfortable.